aubreyrjones/iblisvm/docs/instructions.md

 JUMP - Unconditional jump.

-    (addr) : jump to the given address literal
+    (addr) : jump to the given address literal.
+Note: This instruction variant is assembled as a TYPE A instruction, with mode=0, and the jump address encoded in the address field.

     (regC) : jump to the address stored in regC.
+Note: This instruction variant is assembled as a TYPE A instruction, with mode=1, and the register containing the jump address in regC.

 JUMP IF TRUE - Conditional jump.